benjaminrose/csv2deluxetable/readme.md

 ## Contributing

 I need to set a standard for this.
 I'll likely copy Astropy's.
-For now, I am open for ideas and comments.
-This is my personal script, so I will have final say on what stylistic changes are made.
+For now, I am open for ideas and comments, but this is my personal script, so I will have final say on what stylistic changes are made.
 If you disagree with me, please fork this repo and have fun!

 I am also doing to take on the [Astropy Code of Conduct](http://www.astropy.org/about.html#codeofconduct) for contributing to this repository.